MILVLG/openvqa/INSTALL.md

 ## Dataset Setup

-The following datasets should be prepared before running the experiments. **Note that if you only want to run experiments on one (or two) specific dataset, you can focus on the setup for that (those) one and skip the rest.**
+The following datasets should be prepared before running the experiments.

+**Note that if you only want to run experiments on one specific dataset, you can focus on the setup for that and skip the rest.**

 ### VQA-v2